gigalixir/gigalixir-buildpack-phoenix-static/README.md

 ## Purpose

-This buildpack is meant to be used with the [Heroku Buildpack for Elixir](https://github.com/HashNuke/heroku-buildpack-elixir).
+This buildpack is meant to be used with the [Heroku Buildpack for Elixir](https://github.com/HashNuke/heroku-buildpack-elixir) on the [Gigalixir Platform](https://gigalixir.com).
 When deploying Phoenix apps to Gigalixir, static assets will need to be compiled.
 This buildpack sees to it that static assets are compiled and that a corresponding asset manifest is generated.

 ## Features
 * Easily customizable to your build needs with its `compile` hook!